firepenguindisopanda/CircleCIPractice/README.md

 # Docker Node MongoDB Example

-> Simple example of a dockerized Node/Mongo app
+> Simple example of a dockerized Node/Mongo app and using circle ci

 ## Quick Start